MikeRogers0/MikeRogersIO/src/_posts/2015-01-28-seeding-with-seed-bank-ruby-on-rails.md

 ---
 layout: post
 title: Seeding with Seedbank
-categories:
- – blog
-published: true
-meta:
 description: A video explaining how to use Seedbank in a rails project.
-  index: true
-tags:
- - Rails
- - Seedbank
-video_length: 13
 ---

 {% youtube_playlist PLsqSLeo9DZwQaX4N64YIYtYzF_4sPkuRw %}